 A Short History of Stand Magazine

 In its 50 plus years, Stand has published early work by many writers who have gone on to become established figures - Ken Smith, Tony Harrison, Michael Hamburger, Douglas Dunn, Jeffrey Wainwright and George MacBeth are just a few.
-The magazine has also played a major role in bringing the work of Russian and East European writers in translation to an English-speaking audience.
+The magazine has also played a major role in bringing writers in translation to an English-speaking audience.

-The search for inventive or radical or experimental work goes on, as Stand appears quarterly, featuring the best in new writing, poetry, fiction and criticism.
+The search for inventive or radical or experimental work goes on.
+Stand appears quarterly and continues to feature some of the best in new writing, poetry, fiction and criticism.